nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 			- HTTPS endpoint which is encryption in flight
 		-  Encryption in flight also called SSL/TLS
 - **Security and Bucket policies**
+	-  *IAM*
-	-  *IAM*, API called allowed for specific user
+	    - API called allowed for specific user
 		- An IAM principle can access an S3 object if the user IAM permissions allow it OR resource policy allows it and there's not explicit deny
 	- *Resource based* policies